GCuser99/VBA-UserForm-to-twinBASIC/README.md

 7) If menu not visible, then click on Add-ins --> Add-in Manager.
 8) In Add-in Manager window, click on tbUserFormConverter Add-in, and then make sure "Loaded/Unloaded" is checked - this will toggle on the "twinBasic Tools" menu item.
 9) Click on "twinBasic Tools" menu, then "Convert UserForm".
-10) In the dialog that pops up, select the UserForms that you want to convert, and then hit Convert button.
+10) In the dialog that pops up, select the UserForm(s) that you want to convert, and then hit Convert button.
 11) You will be prompted where to save the processed twinBASIC files - there should be two resulting files per UserForm - a .tbForm and a .twin file.
 12) Import the twinBASIC files into twinBASIC IDE for inspection and use.